 "Yes!
 YuruYuri is starting!"

-The Japanese dialogue is "Nan... da to...?" (なん・・・だと・・・？), an expression of shock roughly meaning "What... the hell...?".
-Like in episode 3 at 17:07, this is likely a reference to the manga series "Bleach" wherein the phrase and variations of it are often used.S2 Here's an image showing many examples of their use (possible spoilers):
+The Japanese line is "Nan... da to...?" (なん・・・だと・・・？).
+Like in episode 3 at 17:07, this is likely referencing "BLEACH" (ブリーチ), a manga series written by Kubo Tite (久保帯人) and published from 2001 and is currently ongoing.
+In the series, this phrase and variations of it are often used.S2 Image for reference:

 "Huh?
 My voice seems to have a delay."
 (11:55)